The Player Turn

 In some cases, a minifig will have plenty of time to make a Response Action.
 If an enemy's running up with a knife while the minifig's swinging a polearm, or if the enemy's running up with a polearm while the minifig's aiming a pistol, or if the enemy's running up with a pistol while the minifig's hiding in an underground bunker with a hand on the magma release lever, the minifig is going to have plenty of time to act before the enemy gets close enough to do anything about it.

-As a rule of thumb, if a minifig is able to take his Response Action while his target is still an inch away from taking its own Action or more, then the Response Action happens first, and vice versa.
+If a minifig is able to take an Action or Response Action while his target is still at least an inch away from taking its own Action or Response Action, then the minifig's Action happens first.
 Otherwise, both Actions occur simultaneously if possible, and with the higher Action Roll going first otherwise.